victoriarf/react-test-task/README.md

 ## Available Scripts
-To install client and server dependencies run in the /server directory and in the /client directory
+To install client and server dependencies run in the project directory and in the /client directory
 ### `npm i`

-In the /server directory run:
+In the root directory run:
 ### `npm run dev`
 It will run client app together with node server